urbanbigdatacentre/AccessUK/README.md

-`AccessUK` is an open-source tool for the R programming language designed to streamline the integration of accessibility measures into R workflows focusing on Great Britain (GB), thereby unlocking the potential of spatial data and analysis by informing decision-making processes and supporting sustainable practices across diverse sectors.
+`AccessUK` is an open-source tool for the R programming language designed to streamline the integration of accessibility measures into R workflows focusing on Great Britain (GB), thereby unlocking the potential of spatial data by informing decision-making processes and supporting sustainable practices across diverse sectors.

 The main aim of this tool is to manage and distribute a series of pre-computed Accessibility-related measures for small geographic areas in GB described [here](https://www.nature.com/articles/s41597-023-02890-w) (PTAI dataset).
+The pre-computed measures include accessibility to employmnet, heath, education, food services, and urban centres.
 It offers additional functions that enable users to customise or create new accessibility measures.

 `AccessUK` uses [`DuckDB`](https://duckdb.org/), a relational database management system optimised for analytical workloads, in the background.